JelleZijlstra/JelleZijlstra.github.io/why-cant-we.md

 integrates well into the rest of the language.
 What such a proposal would look like I cannot say.

+## Themes

+A common theme in this document is that adding the feature would make it more difficult to introspect type annotations at runtime.
+Those problems generally do not matter for purely static type checkers, which either look only at the AST or have their own dedicated parser.
+However, the fact that types in Python are introspectable at runtime is a unique and powerful feature.
+Popular libraries such as dataclasses, Pydantic, and FastAPI rely on accessing annotations at runtime.

+Still, there may be ways to get the best of both worlds and allow more flexible syntax in annotations, while still allowing runtime introspection.
+The new tools provided by PEP 649 and 749 in Python 3.14 should help here.
+It's worth noting, though, that types can still appear outside of annotations in a number of contexts.

 ## Contributing

 If you know of another idea that belongs on this list, or another technical